uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/frac.rst

       :class: sectiontitle

-   The frac(a) functioncomputes a signed fractional part for each vector element.
+   The frac(a) function computes a signed fractional part for each vector element.